Overview

 Practical Information

-The market is free to enter; individual stalls set their own prices.
-Tickets are required only for special events or classes, which can be purchased online via the Buy Tickets link on the Experiences page.
+Entry is free, though individual stalls set their own prices.
+Tickets are required for special events and classes, available via the Experiences page on the market website.

 Getting There

 The market is located at Market House, Mungret Street.
-Public transport options include Limerick’s city bus routes that stop on nearby Cornmarket Row.
-For drivers, the Cornmarket Square Car Park on Robert Street offers multi‑storey parking at reasonable rates, with additional on‑street spaces on Cornmarket Row and Ellen Street (a 1‑3 minute walk to the market).
-A Google Maps link is available on the official site.
+Public transport includes city bus routes stopping on nearby Cornmarket Row.
+Drivers can use the Cornmarket Square Car Park on Robert Street, which offers multi-storey parking at reasonable rates.
+Additional on-street spaces are available on Cornmarket Row and Ellen Street, just a short walk from the entrance.

 Accessibility

-The all‑weather canopy provides shelter from rain and wind, and the market’s wide aisles are wheelchair‑friendly.
-Most stalls are at ground level, and the surrounding streets have curb cuts for easy access.
+The all-weather canopy provides shelter from rain and wind, and the market’s wide aisles are wheelchair-friendly.
+Most stalls are at ground level, and the surrounding streets feature curb cuts for easy access.
+Free public Wi-Fi is available throughout the market area.

 Contact

-For specific enquiries, use the contact form on the Contact Us page.
-The market’s social media channels (Facebook, Instagram) also provide up‑to‑date information on pop‑up events and seasonal festivals.
+For specific enquiries, use the contact form on the market website.
+Social media channels provide up-to-date information on pop-up events and seasonal festivals.